 We offer detailed and nuanced coverage, with a particular focus on investigation of unreported cases and rapid review and analysis of legal documents and important policy developments.

-Our contributors are subject-matter experts with advanced degrees and/or practice-experience in the investment law field, thus distinguishing our reports from more conventional media reporting.
+Our contributors are subject-matter experts with advanced degrees and/or practice-experience in the investment law field, thus distinguishing our reports from mainstream media reporting or PR material.

 Jarrod Hepburn has been a regular contributor since 2009.
 Jarrod holds a doctorate in law from the University of Oxford and is qualified to practice law in Australian federal and state jurisdictions.
 In July of 2018, he joined the permanent academic staff of Melbourne Law School as a Senior Lecturer.
 He is the author of the recent Oxford University Press title Domestic Law in International Investment Arbitration – a work based on his doctoral dissertation.
 He can be reached at jh[at]iareporter.com.